-The State's reliance on People v.
-Gornick, 107 Ill.
+¶ 86 The State's reliance on People v.
+Gornick, 107 III.
 App.
 3d 505 (1982), is misplaced.
 There, the trial court appointed two public defenders, Winiecki and Stanton, who represented the defendant during a hearing.
-Id. at 508.
+A. at 508.
 Eight days later, the defendant sought their removal from the case, in part, because they were "frauds," and he requested the appointment of a Chicago Bar Association (CBA) attorney.
 The trial court appointed another public defender and denied the request for a CBA attorney.
-Id.
-Less than two months later, the defendant retained a private attorney, but by the following year, that attorney was granted leave to withdraw, and the trial court appointed another public defender.
-Id. at 509.
-Five months later, that public defender withdrew following the defendant's renewed motion for a CBA attorney.
+A. Less than two months later, the defendant retained a private attorney, but, by the following year, that attorney was granted leave to withdraw, and the trial court appointed another public defender withdrew following the defendant's renewed motion for a CBA attorney.
 The defendant asserted that he "went through five" public defenders, and he found none of them to be satisfactory.
-The court again declined to appoint a CBA attorney, and it reappointed Winiecki to the case unless and until the defendant retained private counsel.
-Id.
+The court again declined to appoint a CBA attorney, and it reappointed Winiecki to the case unless and until the defendant retained private counsel. \d.
 At a subsequent court date, the defendant asserted that his public defenders had conspired against him.
-Winiecki, citing a potential conflict, was later allowed to withdraw, and the defendant again renewed his request for a CBA attorney.
-Id.
+Winiecki, citing a potential conflict, was later allowed to withdraw, and the defendant again renewed his request for a CBA attorney. \d.
 This time, the trial court granted the request and appointed a CBA attorney, Schwartz.
-At the next court date, however, the defendant accused Schwartz of lying and stated that he did not "accept" him.
-Id.
-The court informed the defendant that it would not appoint any additional attorneys and that he would have to represent himself if Schwartz withdrew.
-Id.
+At the next court date, however, the defendant accused Schwartz of lying and stated that he did not "accept" him. \d.
+The court informed the defendant that it would not appoint any additional attorneys and that he would have to represent himself if Schwartz withdrew. \d.
 The defendant then filed a pro se motion to substitute judges and appoint new counsel, and he requested that Schwartz be charged with perjury and fraud.
 In federal court, the defendant filed a petition for leave to file a section 1983 suit (42 U.S.C. § 1983 (1970)) against Schwartz and the trial judge, alleging, among other claims, corruption, conspiracy, official misconduct, obstruction of justice, and perjury.
-Gornick, 107 Ill.
+Gorwick, 107 Ill.
 App.
 3d at 509.
-The petition was denied by the United States District Court for the Northern District of Illinois, and the Seventh Circuit and the United States Supreme Court both refused the case.
-Id. at 510.
+The petition was denied by the United States District Court for the Northern District of Illinois, and the Seventh Circuit and the United States Supreme Court both refused the case. \d. at 510.

-On appeal, the appellate court rejected the defendant's claim that he was denied a fair trial "when he was represented \\\ by an attorney he did not want, had accused of incompetency, perjury and fraud, and against whom defendant had filed a 1983 suit, which he maintained established a per se conflict of interest which required Schwartz to withdraw."
-Id.
-In so ruling, the court stated that the trial court could have reasonably concluded that the purpose for the substitution request was to delay the proceedings and hamper the orderly process of justice.
-Id.
-The court stressed that, prior to Schwartz's representation, the defendant had been represented by four different public defenders, all of whom defendant stated were unsatisfactory, and one private attorney.
-It also stated that the trial court granted his request for the appointment of a CBA attorney, in part, because the defendant believed that the public defender's office was conspiring against him.
+¶ 87 On appeal, the appellate court rejected the defendant's claim that he was denied a fair trial, "when he was represented by an attorney he did not want, had accused of incompetency, perjury and fraud, and against whom defendant had filed a 1983 suit, which he maintained established a per se conflict of interest which required Schwartz to withdraw."
+A. In so ruling, the court stated that the trial court could have reasonably concluded that the purpose for the substitution request was to delay the proceedings and hamper the orderly process of justice.
+A. The court stressed that, prior to Schwartz's representation, the defendant had been represented by four different public defenders, all of whom defendant stated were unsatisfactory, and one private attorney.
+It also stated that the trial was repeatedly delayed by the various substitutions of counsel, and it highlighted that the trial court granted his request for the appointment of a CBA attorney, in part, because the defendant believed that the public defender's office was conspiring against him.
 Even after obtaining a CBA attorney, however, the defendant also found that attorney to be a fraud and a liar.
-Id. at 510-11.
+Vd. at 510-11.